lhbikos/ReCenterPsychStats/docs/02-ReadySetR.md

 #install.packages("psych")
 ```

-### Copy the simulation in this lesson to your .rmd file.
-Change the random seed and run the simulation.
+#### Copy the simulation in this lesson to your .rmd file.
+Change the random seed and run the simulation {-}

 ```r